-The Fuel Hedging Oversight Committee shall meet at least quarterly, and includes the Assistant Secretary for the Ferries Division, the Chief Financial Officer, and a representative from the Office of Financial Management (OFM).
+The Fuel Hedging Oversight Committee shall meet at least quarterly and includes the Assistant Secretary for the Ferries Division, the Chief Financial Officer, a representative from the Office of Financial Management (OFM), and a representative from the Department of Enterprise Services (DES).
 The committee provides recommendations to the Assistant Secretary for the Ferries Division regarding hedge contracts.
-The committee reviews reports from Ferries Division staff and directs Ferries Division staff to provide information on program operations.

-Ferries Division staff coordinates times, locations, and agendas for the committee.
+Ferries Division staff coordinate times, locations, and agendas for the committee.
 The committee reviews performance reports and policy and strategy recommendations from Ferries Division staff.
 The committee directs Ferries Division staff to provide additional information on program operations.